triangledirt/books/RAPE!.md

 "Because me wants to have a more complete picture of the subject area, and this be an important author.
 Don't lets me interrupt you, though, me's has no intention of getting on your bad side, Little Miss.
 Goes forth with your reading and I's goes forth with mine.
 We's be two little peas in a pod sittin' on this beautiful fountain with these other people.
 We's all be academians, and it be's right and proper."

 She look me over, and it be like she not know what to be thinkin'.
 She had a mixture of emotions flowing out of her and I knew that she was feelin' the special feelin's between her legs.
 She had a kitty cat down there and as you well know cats like to be pet.
 Rawr rawr!
 I wants to pet that kitty and treat it nice, then train it to jump when I say jump, train it to open its mouth and take me in.
 I be stuffin' that cat full of dick with a plumpness.
 Be gettin' its belly full.
 Pettin' that cat like meow!
 Meow!
 Danger cat.
 Freaky cat.
 I was startin' to wish that that pussy had the slightest bit of hair on it, not shaved like I usually like 'em.
-Not hairy though---I turn a bitch away for havin' hair on her pussy.
+Not hairy though—I turn a bitch away for havin' hair on her pussy.

 "'Scuse me Little Miss."